-Both solutions proposed need, of course, to be empirically validated.
-We plan to include them in MDSheet and pursue further validation both individually and in combinations.
+All these potential solutions need, of course, to be empirically validated.
+We plan to include them in MDSheet and pursue further validation both individually and in combination.

-To improve the second problem, the wrong values, we propose the integration of known techniques such as testing [33-39] and smell finders [40-43].
+To improve the second problem, the wrong values, we propose the integration of known techniques such as testing [41]-[47] and smell finders [37], [48]-[50].
 It is quite difficult to know if an inputted value is correct or not, but testing techniques could aid the user to know better.
 Moreover, smells can help users to search for places that can be potentially dangerous in the sense that errors can arise from those spreadsheet locations.